pyMEAL: A Multi-Encoder Augmentation-Aware-Learning Toolbox for Robust Medical Image Translation: Results

 However, FL shows slightly higher localized errors, while TA exhibits the highest error concentration, with prominent red and yellow regions in the heatmap and a broader histogram spread, reflecting substantial pixel-level deviations (middle panel, Figure~\ref{fig:unseen_noaug}).
 These findings align with overall performance trends and further support NA and CC as the most robust methods for preserving image quality and structural integrity, particularly in scenarios without data augmentation.

 \FloatBarrier

-Table \ref{table:combined_noaug_results} presents a statistical summary for reconstruction performance under no-augmentation for both unseen and predefined test data.
+Table \ref{table:combined_noaug_results} presents a statistical summary for reconstruction performance under no-augmentation for both unseen and predefined-test data.
 Across both datasets, the Kruskal-Wallis test identified significant differences in PSNR and SSIM among all methods (p-value $<$ $\alpha$ (0.01)).
-Post-hoc Dunn’s tests with Bonferroni correction consistently showed that BD significantly outperformed TA in both PSNR and SSIM on unseen-validation (p-value $<$ $\alpha$(0.01) and predefined-validation data (p-value $<$ $\alpha$(0.01)).
+Post-hoc Dunn’s tests with Bonferroni correction consistently showed that BD significantly outperformed TA in both PSNR and SSIM on unseen- (p-value $<$ $\alpha$(0.01) and predefined-test data (p-value $<$ $\alpha$(0.01)).
 Other methods (CC, FL, NA) also demonstrated statistically significant improvements over TA, though to a lesser extent.
-BD achieved the highest average PSNR (23.03 dB and 24.12 dB) and SSIM (0.733 and 0.745) on unseen and predefined data, respectively, affirming its superior reconstruction quality.
+BD achieved the highest average PSNR (23.03 dB and 24.12 dB) and SSIM (0.733 and 0.745) on unseen- and predefined-test data, respectively, affirming its superior reconstruction quality.
 Conversely, TA consistently exhibited the lowest performance across both metrics and datasets.
-These findings are consistent with the heatmap and histogram visualizations in Figure \ref{fig:unseen_noaug}, further corroborating that BD provides the highest pixel-wise fidelity under no-augmentation.
+These findings are consistent with the heatmap and histogram visualizations in Figure \ref{fig:unseen_noaug}, further corroborating that BD pr-ovides the highest pixel-wise fidelity under no-augmentation.